 For instance, if you were to ask a literature student, “What is Shakespeare's play, Macbeth, about?”, he might say it's about “Ambition,” or “Fate versus free will,” or “hubris” or “Good government and divine kingship.”

 That's because literature courses often teach you that a story is about its theme.

 Theme is, of course, an important element of a story.
 But it's not what we mean when we talk about the story goal.
 To understand story goal, you must imagine you are asking someone who has no background in literature.
 If such a person had just seen Macbeth and you asked him what the play is about, he would more likely say something like, “It's about a Scottish lord who commits murder in order to make himself king.”

-This is very close to the basic format for a story idea, which we discussed in How to Write a Novel Part 2: Finding and Choosing an Idea for Your Novel.
+This is very close to the basic format for a story idea, which we discussed in Novel Ideas and How to Get Them.
 That format, if you recall, was “somebody does something.”

 But there's a difference.
 When we talk about the story goal, we are talking about WHY our protagonist does what he or she does.
 Macbeth kills the king because his goal is to become king.
 (In fact, he wants to found a new dynasty so his descendants will be kings as well.)

 So, put simply, the story goal is what the protagonist wants to achieve, or the problem he/she wants to solve.

 If you have an idea for a novel, then before you start outlining your plot, make sure you know what the story goal is.
 What does your protagonist want?
 What problem is she trying to solve?
 Why does he do what he does?